surtlab/How_to_recreate_published_figures/Preventative_Tailocin.md

-# A Basic Guide for Recreating Figures from This Paper
+# A Basic Guide for Recreating Figure 1 from This Paper

 **Step 1: Prepare the Environment in R**